 Bile Duct Injuries Following Gallbladder Surgery

-A bile duct injury is damage to the bile ducts that happen during gallbladder surgery Bile Duct Injuries Adult.
+A bile duct injury is damage to the bile ducts that happens during gallbladder surgery.
 A bile duct can get cut, burned, or pinched.
 As a result of an injury, the bile duct will not able to work right. leaking bile into the abdomen or blocking the normal flow of bile from the liver.
-Bile Duct Injuries Adults lead to symptoms that can painful, even deadly, if not treated.
+Bile duct injuries lead to symptoms that can painful, even deadly, if not treated.

-Most bile duct injuries that occur during gallbladder surgery happen.
-Because of the area around the gallbladder and bile ducts and masked in some way so that the doctor cannot see it clearly.
+Most bile duct injuries that occur during gallbladder surgery happen because the area around the gallbladder and bile ducts masked in some way so that the doctor cannot see it clearly.
 This can happen if the area’s structure (anatomy) is different than normal, or if there is a lot of bleeding, swelling, or scarring in the area.

 If your injury not found during surgery, tests your doctor might use to help diagnose a bile duct injury include:

 - Abdominal ultrasound: This test uses sound waves and echoes to create images of the organs in the abdomen.

 - Endoscopic retrograde cholangiopancreatography (ERCP): This test uses alighted.
 Flexible scope inserted into the upper part of the digestive system to look at and take X-rays of the bile ducts.
 Sometimes, bile duct injuries can also treated using ERCP.

 - Percutaneous transhepatic cholangiography (PTC): Like IOC, during this test, X-rays are taken after dye is injected into the bile ducts.